spatie/ray/docs/usage/adding-your-own-functions.md

 ---
-title: Adding your own function to Ray
+title: Adding your own functions
-weight: 2
+weight: 4
 ---

 `ray` will proxy all calls to the `Spatie\Ray\Ray` class.
 This class is macroable: you can dynamically add your own functions to it.